virtual-kubelet/systemk/README.md

 unit file.
 The files created on disk for the configMap/secrets/emptyDir will be made of the same user/group.

+### Restricting mount points

+You can restrict the allowed mounts points for the pod's volumes.
+By default mounts under "/var" are allowed, but this can be changed via the `--dir` or `-d` flag.

 ### Limitations

 By using systemd and the hosts network we have weak isolation between pods, i.e. no more than